J4NN0/nazi-study/README.md

   3. Copy the .exe into the startup folder

 # Extra
-This (troll) idea is born looking at one my friend that she was studying non-stop until lunch or dinner were not ready.
-She does this stuff all days and then we thought together for a solution and here i am!
-She will love me, i know it.
+This (troll) idea is born looking at one my friend studying non-stop until lunch or dinner were not ready.
+She does this stuff all days and then we thought together about a solution and here I am!
+She will love me, I already know it.